dart-lang/site-shared/doc/code-excerpts.md

 # Advanced features

-## Embellished code excerpts

-In some repos, code excerpts not only serve to associate a code block with its originating source, but the processing instruction guides Jekyll plugins at site compile time.
-The rendered code is displayed in an embellished bordered box with an (optional) header (usually containing the originating file name and code region name), as well as an interactive copy-code button.

-Nothing extra needs to be added to the processing instructions (other than selected arguments like `title`, when desired).
-Generation of the adorning HTML is handled by Jekyll plugins like [markdown_with_code_excerpts.rb][].

 ## Code diffs

 To make use of code diffs in a given page, add the following to the page's front matter (or archive the equivalent setting using `_config.yml` file defaults):